Miller syndrome

 Miller syndrome, also known as Genée–Wiedemann syndrome, Wildervanck–Smith syndrome or postaxial acrofacial dysostosis, is an extremely rare genetic condition that manifests as craniofacial, limb and eye deformities.
 It is caused by a mutation in the DHODH gene.
-The incidence of the condition is not known, and nothing is known of its pathogenesis.
+The incidence of the condition is not known, and little is known about its pathogenesis.

 Presentation

 The syndrome consists of severe micrognathia, cleft lip and/or palate, hypoplasia or aplasia of the postaxial elements of the limbs, coloboma of the eyelids and supernumerary nipples.
-Additional features of the syndrome include downward-slanting palpebral fissures, malar hypoplasia, malformed ears, and a broad nasal ridge.
+Other characteristics of the syndrome include palpebral fissures that slant downward, malar hypoplasia, malformed ears, and a broad nasal ridge.
 Other features include supernumerary vertebrae and other vertebral segmentation and rib defects, heart defects (patent ductus arteriosus, ventricular septal defect and ostium primum atrial septal defect), lung disease from chronic infection, single umbilical artery, absence of the hemidiaphragm, hypoplasia of the femora, ossification defects of the ischium and pubis, bilobed tongue, lung hypoplasia, and renal reflux.

 Cause

 The gene responsible for this disorder is DHODH located at chromosome 16q22.
-This gene encodes an enzyme – dihydroorotate dehydrogenase – which catalyses the ubiquinone-mediated oxidation of dihydroorotate to orotate, the fourth enzymatic step in de novo pyrimidine biosynthesis.
+This gene encodes an enzyme, dihydroorotate dehydrogenase, which catalyses the ubiquinone-mediated oxidation of dihydroorotate to orotate, the fourth enzymatic step in de novo pyrimidine biosynthesis.
 The protein is normally located on the outer surface of the inner mitochondrial membrane.

 Genetics

 A mutation in this gene was reported by Morgan in 1910 in the fruit fly Drosophila melanogaster.
-In the fly this mutation is characterized by wing anomalies, defective oogenesis, and malformed posterior legs.
-In humans Miller syndrome is due to recessive mutation in the DHODH gene.
+In the fly, this mutation is characterized by wing anomalies, defective oogenesis, and malformed posterior legs.
+In humans, Miller syndrome is due to a recessive mutation in the DHODH gene.